1st/python-on-macos/README.md

 How to setup python environment on Mac OS X Yosemite & El Capitan
 =============

-On this page I describe how to setup `python` environment on `Mac OS X Yosemite (10.10)` and `El Capitan (10.11)`
+On this page I describe how to setup `python` environment on **Mac OS X El Capitan (10.11)**.

 Know issues
 ----------

 * [Repair disk permissions with Disk Utility](https://support.apple.com/en-us/HT201560).
-It happens that permissions on some files and directories broken after upgrade to `El Capitan`
+It happens that permissions on some files and directories broken after upgrade to **OS X El Capitan**.

 HomeBrew